Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Case studies

 Finally, the computational time for the different strategies is presented in Fig. \ref{fig:cs1_compTime}.
 Each sample is the total computational time it takes to solve Algorithm \ref{alg:CS1-RH}.
+All \ac{ocp} instances are solved until local optimality, with \textit{BNoDeg} being the closest to its global optima since its a convex QCQP \cite{KNITRO}.
 Unexpectedly, \textit{BNoDeg} has the lowest and most consistent $t_{\textrm{comp}}$ distribution, i.e., the smallest standard deviation.
-However, both \textit{CEmpDeg} and \textit{CPBDeg} planners have similar empirical distributions, maintaining overall fast computational time.
+Both \textit{CEmpDeg} and \textit{CPBDeg} planners have similar distributions, maintaining overall fast computational time between 1-5s.
+More importantly, all three distributions overlap with more than 50\% of cumulative probability.
+The optimization model variables and equations after transcription are presented in terms of their number of variables in Table \ref{tab:problemSizes}.
 Hence, the increase in modeling accuracy of \ac{pbrom} is not prohibitively expensive when compared to its empirical counterpart.
 This is to be expected as the empirical ageing model is also non-linear and non-convex.
-In summary, this case study shows that: \begin{itemize} \item \textit{CPBDeg} achieves the smallest $\frac{\partial Q_{\textrm{loss}}}{\partial FEC}$ (best ageing control) and smallest total $Q_{\text{loss}}$. \item The computational cost of \textit{CPBDeg} is not prohibitive when compared to its empirical benchmark \textit{CEmpDeg}. \item \textit{BNoDeg} achieves one of the smallest $C_{\text{grid}}$ with fast computational times, as expected. \end{itemize}
+All of these demonstrates the feasibility of implementing the \textit{CPBDeg} in real-time applications.